Tools of the trade: How I communicate at GitHub (and why)

 • When: Conversations not appropriate for public channels - social, sensitive, frank, or any time you want to encourage participants to share freely, but aren’t concerned with capturing context or excluding others.

-• Who: Teams, affinity groups, etc.
+• Who: Teams, affinity groups, and so on

 • Why: Informal, ephemeral, and uncensored conversations not appropriate for public channels